ut-proj/presentations/codebeam-america-2021/content/_index.md

 [//]: Speaker-Notes:
 {{% note %}}
-Extempore proper, doesn't actually have a REPL of its own -- the standard way of interacting with it is by means of a text editor such as Emacs that's capable of sending Scheme forms to the Extempore TCP server for on-the-fly compilation.

-Everything with a grey box within the dashed purple border here has been written in LFE.
+Note that everything within the purple dashed boundary except the Extepore component, has been written in LFE.

 {{% /note %}}